chaitanya170904/safety1/README.md

-make virtual environment and use requirements.txt to install requirements.txt
+make virtual environment and use requirements.txt to install required libraries.